willbraun/python-wordle-game/README.md

 ## How to play

-Download the directory and run the file with Python in your termainl to play Wordle.
+Download the directory and run the file with Python in your terminal to play Wordle.
 See example below for Python 3.

 $ python3 python-wordle-game.py